 With the growing popularity of side hustles and work-from-home jobs, more people are looking to break free from their careers, ditch the commute and stop answering to someone else — all with a goal of becoming their own bosses.
 But the prospect of investing money you might not have to spare — without knowing when (or if) you’ll turn a profit — can be terrifying.

 Although starting a business can be a huge investment, it doesn’t have to be.
 Whether you’re looking to start a side hustle that can eventually turn into a replacement income or you’re ready to go all-in and build a new business, don’t let a lack of money put your plans on hold.
 Plenty of business opportunities are out there that you can start for $20 or less.
 You just need to know where to look.
-Here are 13 terrific business ideas that you can implement on the cheap — or even for free.

 - Cost to start: around $10.95